Teslamax/KSP-Controller/docs/design/Controller_Design_Spec.md

 - **Refine internal wiring design (keystone vs. panel-mount connectors).**
 - **Design a PCB layout for switch & encoder connections.**
 - **Begin prototype assembly with Teensy 4.1 & PoE splitter.**

----

-🚀 **This document provides a structured plan for the controller build, ensuring a clean design and effective integration.
-Let me know if you need revisions!**